By Riley Kennedy, U.S. Army

 Where is Fort Benning?

 There are several things you should know about Fort Benning and the surrounding area prior to your PCS.
 The first of which being that life is better at Benning.
 The “Better at Benning” campaign kicked off in 2016 in an effort to dispel some myths about the installation.
-You’ve probably heard the rumors too: Fort Benning is miserable…do
+You’ve probably heard the rumors too: Fort Benning is miserable…don’t live in Columbus…there’s so much crime…there’s nothing to do.
+Ladies and gentlemen, this is seriously bad intel.
+Anyone who has been stationed at Fort Benning in the last five years can confirm that Fort Benning and the surrounding area have come a looooong way since the 90’s, which is undoubtedly how old these rumors are, if not older.
+Reading recent reviews from other mil-fams are a great place to start when researching Columbus neighborhoods and getting the real scoop.

 Living on post is another great option.
 It can save you tons in gas money with the amount of traffic leaving the installation every day.
 As with most duty stations, living on post saves you lots of travel time.
 Most utilities are covered in the on-post housing options and there’s no pet deposit or pet rent, woohoo!
 Here’s a fun fact: the historic housing and Doughboy Stadium is highly recognizable from the movie We Were Soldiers, which was partially filmed on Fort Benning.

-Learn more about the different on-post housing options and get the inside scoop about Fort Benning on-base housing from mil-fams who have lived it .
+Click here to learn more about the different on-post housing options from mil-fams who have lived it .

 Aside from Columbus, people typically live in Fort Mitchell, AL or Phenix City, AL. Depending on where you’ll be working on post, you may want to look into one of these cities for either a shorter drive or quieter living.
 People often worry about the time zone, as Alabama is CST and Georgia is EST, but anyone who lives across the river just operates off EST. In fact, many businesses in the cities closest to Fort Benning on the Alabama side will operate off EST since the majority of their clientele comes from Georgia.